bryanee23/cantonSite_mockup/README.md

 ---

 ## Disclamier
-- This project was meant to be a prototype
+- This is a protoype
 <br/>

 ---